Barn Doors with Shelves: Smart Storage Solutions

 Always measure from your wall to the back of your door panel when closed.
 That number sets your maximum shelf depth.

-Design Ideas That Actually Work
+Design Ideas That Work

 A few combinations consistently deliver both style and function.